Need to know

 Another reason to go down?
 If handles are up, they're easier to grab and get into that cutlery drawer.

-"It goes slightly smoother if everything's facing the same direction from the outset," Ash explains.
-"It's not a huge deal – you're saving seconds, not days, but hey, the whole point of a dishwasher is to save time and effort in the kitchen, so every little bit counts."
+"It goes slightly smoother if everything's facing the same direction from the outset," Ashley says.
+"It's not a huge deal – you're saving seconds, not days.
+But hey, the whole point of a dishwasher is to save time and effort in the kitchen, so every little bit counts."

 If you're handling handles, you're also avoiding touching the eating ends of cutlery, which has to be a good thing.

-"Your fingers are covered in germs and bacteria, so obviously you want to minimise touching any surface that's going to come into contact with your food if you can," Ash advises.
+"Your fingers are covered in germs and bacteria, so obviously you want to minimise touching any surface that's going to come into contact with your food if you can," Ashley says.

-Some insist pointing cutlery up gives you a better clean, because it's more exposed to the spray arm overhead and not buried at the bottom of the basket.
-Ash says that may be true, but the difference is marginal and it's still "not worth the risk of injury".
+Some insist pointing utensils up gives you a better clean, because it's more exposed to the spray arm overhead and not buried at the bottom of the basket.
+Ashley says that may be true, but the difference is marginal, and it's still "not worth the risk of injury".

 If you find the difference noticeable, it might be how you're stacking your cutlery – see our expert tips below for the best wash.